Reduce Your Home’s Risk of Earthquake Damage

 If your house has cripple walls, the floor system is resting on the cripple walls rather than resting directly on the sill plate.
 Current building code requires the rim joist to be attached to the top of the cripple walls with metal anchors.
 Code also requires the bottom of the cripple walls to be connected to the foundation by metal anchors.

-If your cripple walls are not sheathed with plywood and are only covered with stucco or wood siding, they need to be covered with plywood or oriented strand board (OSB) sheathing.
+If your cripple walls are not reinforced with plywood or oriented strand board (OSB) sheathing and are only covered with stucco or wood siding, they need to be covered with plywood or oriented strand board (OSB) sheathing to strengthen the walls and help protect your home from structural damage.
 In a finished basement or crawl space, you probably have a drywall covering your cripple wall on the inside.
-It is generally easier and less expensive in these cases to add sheathing to the exterior side of the wall.
+In these cases, it is generally easier and less expensive to install sheathing on the exterior side of the wall.

 If you have cripple walls, we have created the documents you need to include in your permit application.
 Choose the details below based on whether your sheathing will be on the outside or inside of the cripple walls.